nghiant3223/nghiant3223.github.io/_posts/2025-03-11-go-scheduler.md

 #### Trace Visualization

-Alright, let's run the program again—just make sure `GOMAXPROCS=1` is set—and then check out the trace.
+Alright, let's run the program again—make sure `GOMAXPROCS=1` is set—and then check out the trace.

 ![](/assets/2025-03-11-go-scheduler/runtime_trace_cooperative_preempt.png)

-You can clearly see that the goroutines relinquish the logical processor after only tens of microseconds—unlike in non-cooperative preemption, where they might hold it for more than 10 milliseconds.
+You can clearly see that goroutines relinquish the logical processor after just tens of microseconds—unlike with non-cooperative preemption, where they might retain it for over 10 milliseconds.
-Notably, goroutine G9's stack trace ends at the `fmt.Printf` call, which occurs inside the loop body.
+Notably, G9’s stack trace ends at the `fmt.Printf` call inside the loop body, illustrating how cooperative preemption allows goroutines to voluntarily yield control.
 This illustrates cooperative preemption, where goroutines voluntarily yield the processor.

 ## Handling Syscall